OctopusDeploy/blog/blog/2022-03/at-the-helm-michael-richardson/index.md

 Personally, I’m passionate about the technology and practices involved in getting code from developer workstations through to running in production.
 Being able to play a part in shaping the industry's future and seeing it used by all these incredible companies around the world is rewarding, to say the least.

-As just one example of how this has played out over the years, 10 years ago it felt like as an industry we were still battling to convince people of the benefits of automating deployments.
+As just one example of how this has played out, 10 years ago it felt like as an industry we were still battling to convince people of the benefits of automating deployments.
 In 2022, it feels like that mission has largely been accomplished, and the conversation is much more nuanced now.
 I like to think Octopus played a part in this.

 I’m proud that Octopus is an Australian company.
 Its growth, across many measures, has been incredible, and I think has stayed true to Paul’s original vision and values.
 I’d call that success.